-Another approach recently reported combines digestion of genomic DNA with DNA methylation sensitive or insensitive restriction enzymes followed by high throughput sequencing of the digestion fragments (Brunner et al. 2009).
-In a method dubbed Methyl-seq, Brunner et al. digested genomic DNA from human embryonic stem cells, embryonic stem cell-derived cells, fetal and adult liver cells with Mspl, which digests at any 5'-CCGG-3' site, and Hpall, which digests only at unmethylated 5'-CCGG-3' sites.
-DNA fragments from the Mspl and Hpall digests were then sequenced with an Illumina Genome Analyzer.
-Sequences in the Mspl but not Hpall samples were classified as methylated, while sequences in the Hpall site only were from at least partially unmethylated regions of the genome.
+Another approach recently reported combines digestion of genomic DNA with DNA methylation sensitive or insensitive restriction enzymes followed by high-throughput sequencing of the digestion fragments (Brunner et al. 2009).
+In a method dubbed Methyl-seq, these investigators digested genomic DNA from human ES cells, ES cell-derived cells, and fetal and adult liver cells with MspI, which digests at any 5'-CCGG-3' site, and HpaII, which digests only at unmethylated 5'-CCGG-3' sites.
+DNA fragments from the MspI and HpaII digests were then sequenced with an Illumina Genome Analyzer.
+Sequences in the MspI but not HpaII samples were classified as methylated, while sequences in the HpaII site only were from at least partially unmethylated regions of the genome.
 With between 3 and 10 million mapped reads for each digested sample, this approach assayed over 90,000 regions in the human genome, accounting for 65% of annotated CpG islands in high-, intermediate- and low-CpG promoters.
-The authors identified changes in DNA methylation during cellular diffierentiation that were localized to low-density CpG promoters, H3K27me3 modified regions and bivalent domains (Brunner et al. 2009).
+The investigators identified changes in DNA methylation during cellular differentiation that were localized to low-density CpG promoters, H3K27me3-modified regions, and bivalent domains (Brunner et al. 2009).

 Sequence complexity-reduction approaches such as RRBS or Methyl-seq clearly have the advantage that they enable many samples to be analyzed with less sequencing required for each, by interrogating a select subset of the genome.
-However, the enzymatic cleavage in the RRBS and Methyl-seq methods result in a bias toward regions that have a high CpG density such as CpG islands, at the expense of covering low CpG density regions.
+However, the enzymatic cleavage in the RRBS and Methyl-seq methods results in a bias toward regions that have a high CpG density such as CpG islands, at the expense of covering low CpG density regions.
 Combined with the restricted coverage inherent in RRBS, this bias potentially leads to selection against genomic regions of biological importance that may be affected by DNA methylation, such as enhancers.